e18e/e18e/docs/blog/the-year-ahead-2026.md

 ## Sponsored by Google Chrome :rocket:

-A huge milestone this week, the Google Chrome team have officially sponsored us as part of their Chrome Performance fund! :tada:
+A huge milestone this week: the Google Chrome team have officially sponsored us as part of their Chrome Performance fund! :tada:

 The e18e community and the Chrome team share a lot of the same goals - improving web performance and modernizing the code we ship to users on the web.
 So it is great to have their support and be able to collaborate more closely.